ibm-wsc/hyper-protect-virtual-servers-workshop/docs/grep11-lab/run-grep11-samples.md

     ![Change to golang/examples](images/grep11-0050_cd-golang-examples.png)

     !!! tip
         I have shown you how to use the Terminal window with Visual Studio Code, which you may find convenient.
-Your Ubuntu Desktop also provides a Terminal application that you can use to open one or more terminal windows with.
+Your Ubuntu Desktop also provides a Terminal application that you can use to open one or more terminal windows.
 They behave the same, and which one you use is a personal choice, as long as you are in the correct directory that the instructions expect you to be in.

         It is convenient to have a terminal window inside Visual Studio Code, but it comes at the expense of some screen real estate being taken away from the source code used in the exercises.